 - (a) The Supplier may remove any Product from the Range for any reason.
-It will endeavour to provide the Customer with as much notice as possible of any such removal. - (b) If the Supplier's own supermarket retail business unit decides to delete a Product from its supermarket stores such that the Supplier will not stock that Product in its own stores or resupply that Product to the Supplier's other wholesale customers, then the Supplier will notify the Customer that it will no longer be resupplying that Product to the Supplier's other wholesale customers and: - (i) the Supplier may delete the Product from the Range in accordance with clause 3.3(a); or - (ii) the parties may agree for the Supplier to continue supplying the Product to the Customer, in which event clause 3.4 below will apply.
+It will endeavour to provide the Customer with as much notice as possible of any such removal. - (b) If the Supplier's own supermarket retail business unit decides to discontinue stocking a Product such that the Supplier will no longer have the Product available in the WWNZ Distribution Centre, then the Supplier will notify the Customer that it will no longer be resupplying that Product and: - (i) the Supplier may delete the Product from the Range in accordance with clause 3.3(a); or - (ii) the parties may agree for the Supplier to continue supplying the Product to the Customer, in which event clause 5(h) below will apply.